Z3TA/webide/README.txt

 Chromebook
 ----------

-Go to the chrome web store and search for webide.
+Go to the chrome web store and search for node.js.
-It's named "Editor/IDE for making progressive web apps (PWA)".
+Then scroll down to apps.
+And click "More apps".
+Then scroll down until you see "WebIDE - hosted by https://webide.se"

 That will use the hosted version on webide.se